skip to content

 • XY Ari: The spin period was determined to be 206.3 +/- 0.1 s by Koyama et al (1991) using Ginga X-ray data.
 Subsequent X-ray and IR data only confirmed this value.
 Given the lack of an optical counterpart, it would be very difficult to do much better.

 • V405 Aur: The spin ephemeris of Skillman (1996) has a nominal shelf life of 36 years; however, if we instead take the difference in period between this ephemeris and that of Allan et al (1996) as the true uncertainty, the shelf life drops to 10 years.
-In any case, CBA observers have kept a close eye on this source in recent years.

 • V709 Cas: Kozhevnikov (2001) have observed this star during 1999 Oct 4-9 and detected the spin modulation at 312.77 +/- 0.04 s; the implied ephemeris has a 28.3 day shelf life.
-There are many datasets in the CBA archive.

 • V1025 Cen: Buckley et al (1998) finds 2146.59 s spin period from photometry in 1995 and 1996.
-There are a couple of datasets archived at the CBA.

 • TV Col: I am not aware of any spin ephemeris for this system.
 The spin is primarily seen in X-rays, mostly with insufficient duration to establish an ephemeris.
 The only mention of positive detection of this period in the optical I've seen is in the "note added in proof" of Bonnet-Bidaud, Motch & Mouchet (1985).

 • TX Col: Spin period inferred from X-ray and optical data (1984-1985) is 1911 +/- 2 s (Buckley & Tuohy (1989).
 Spin period is weakly seen in the optical, and various sidebands come and makes it difficult (if not impossible) to establish a long term ephemeris for this system.
-An extensive CBA campaign was carried out in Jan-Feb 2002.

 • UU Col: Burwitz et al (1996) conclude that the probable spin period is 863.5 +/- 0.7 s from 4 nights of data during 1996 January 13-17.
 Shelf life of the implied ephemeris is 12 days.
-No data have been archived at CBA as of 2003 April 14.

 • V2306 Cyg: The Norton et al (2002) ephemeris for half-spin period is based on 7 nights of V-band photometry at JKT, 2000 July 9-15.
 Shelf life of the implied ephemeris is 180 days.
-The amount of data at CBA is very low, probably because of the crowded field.

-• YY Dra: Table 6 of Haswell et al (1997) contains the most up-to-date table that I know of of the spin period, determined from X-ray and/or U band photometry (usually via its 1st harmonic).
+• DO Dra: Table 6 of Haswell et al (1997) contains the most up-to-date table that I know of of the spin period, determined from X-ray and/or U band photometry (usually via its 1st harmonic).
 Data spanning many years are combined yet the uncertainty is such that the implied shelf life of the ephemeris is only 6 months.
 The lack of strong signal in white light photometry makes it difficult to establish a long-term ephemeris.

 • V2400 Oph: Buckley et al (1995) and Buckley et al (1997) have identified 927.66 +/- 0.41 s spin period from polarimetry and 1003.299 +/- 0.003 s synodic period from photometry during 1991-1994.
 However, 1027 s period was also possible from these data.
 Assuming the 1003 s period, the implied ephemeris has a shelf life of 10 years.
-One campiang on this star in 2001 June and July is archived at CBA.

 • V1062 Tau: Remillard et al (1994) derived a period of 1.054+/-0.005 hr = 3794 +/- 18 s from 4 nights of I-band data, whereas Hellir, Berdmore & Mukai (2002) derived 3704 +/- 8 s from 2 days of (ASCA and RXTE) X-ray observations.
 More data are needed to establish the spin period.
-Some data exist at CBA, particularly during 2002 December.

 • NY Lup: Haberl, Motch & Zickgraf (2002) observed this object from ESO on three consecutive nights, 1998 May 7-9.
 Shelf life of the implied ephemeris is 10 days.
-No data have been archived at CBA as of 2003 April 14.

 Home Reviews IPs & Candidates Issues Links Gallery News